Electroweak corrections to Higgs+jet production in gluon fusion: Introduction

 Precision predictions for Higgs boson production are essential for testing the SM and probing for potential signs of new physics at the energy and intensity frontiers.
 In particular, the production of a Higgs boson in association with a high-$p_T$ jet provides a clean and sensitive channel to study the Higgs kinematics and couplings, and plays a crucial role in differential analyses at the LHC.
 Experimentally, differential distributions such as the Higgs transverse momentum $p_{T}$ have been measured with high precision by ATLAS and CMS \cite{ATLAS:2023jdk,ATLAS:2023hyd,ATLAS:2022yrq,ATLAS:2022qef,ATLAS:2022fnp, ATLAS:2021tbi,ATLAS:2020wny,CMS:2025fwn,CMS:2025ihj, CMS:2024jbe, CMS:2024ddc,CMS:2023gjz, CMS:2022wpo, CMS:2021gxc,CMS:2020zge, CMS:2018gwt}.
 The current experimental uncertainty for Higgs $p_T$ distribution measurement is of order 10-15\%, which is dominated by the statistical error.
 In the future at the High-Luminosity LHC, the statistical error is expected to be reduced to 2.5\%~\cite{Huss:2025nlt}.
 If one can improve the current systematic error, we will expect percent level measurements for Higgs $p_T$.

-On the theoretical side, the NLO QCD corrections with full top-quark mass dependence have been computed~\cite{Jones:2018hbb, Chen:2021azt,Bonciani:2022jmb}, and NNLO QCD predictions are available in the large top-mass effective theory limit~\cite{Boughezal:2013uia, Chen:2014gva,Boughezal:2015dra,Chen:2016zka}, significantly improving the theoretical control over inclusive and differential Higgs+jet observables.
+On the theoretical side, the NLO QCD corrections with full top-quark mass dependence have been computed~\cite{Kudashkin:2017skd, Lindert:2018iug, Jones:2018hbb, Chen:2021azt,Bonciani:2022jmb}.
+The NLO QCD corrections to the inclusive cross section are about 65\%~\cite{Jones:2018hbb}, and NNLO QCD predictions are available in the large top-mass effective theory limit~\cite{Boughezal:2013uia, Chen:2014gva,Boughezal:2015dra,Chen:2016zka}.
 Soft-gluon resummation for high Higgs $p_T$ was performed~\cite{Huang:2014mca,Becher:2014tsa}.
+These studies have significantly improved the theoretical control over inclusive and differential Higgs+jet observables.

 Electroweak (EW) corrections, while smaller in magnitude, become non-negligible at the precision frontier.
 The EW corrections to Higgs and jet production have been investigated in~\cite{Bonetti:2020hqh,Gao:2023bll,Davies:2023npk,Haisch:2024nzv}.
-In particular, the work~\cite{Gao:2023bll} calculated the trilinear self-coupling $\lambda_{HHH}$ dependent part of the EW corrections and showed that it is promising to set extra constraints on $\lambda_{HHH}$ at the LHC.
-However, EW corrections to { $Hj$} production involve complicated two-loop diagrams with mixed QCD-EW interactions, and currently, results with full EW corrections and top quark mass dependence are not available yet.
+In ref. \cite{Bonetti:2020hqh} the corrections through a loop of light quarks have been considered and in ref.~\cite{Davies:2023npk} the top-induced contribution has been computed as an expansion in $1/m_t$.
+The expansion in the limit $m_t \to \infty$ is expected to be valid only in the small centre-of-mass energy region.
+In particular, the work~\cite{Gao:2023bll,Haisch:2024nzv} calculated the trilinear self-coupling $\lambda_{HHH}$ dependent part of the EW corrections and showed that it is promising to set extra constraints on $\lambda_{HHH}$ at the LHC.
+However, EW corrections to $Hj$ production involve complicated two-loop diagrams with mixed QCD-EW interactions, and currently, results with full EW corrections and top quark mass dependence are not available yet.